sepatel/tekniq/tekniq-core/README.md

 A suite of tools that have no dependencies on other libraries making it clean and easy to use without any bloat.
 It provides features such as

-## **TqCache**

-The native implementation has been deprecated in favor of the Caffeine based implementation.
-Recommend reading [Caffeine](https://github.com/ben-manes/caffeine) for more details on the underlying implementation.

-Please reference [tekniq-cache](https://github.com/sepatel/tekniq/tree/master/tekniq-cache) for more information about an enhanced loading cache implementation.

 ## TqConfig

 Yet another configuration concept but this one can also provide transformations of data for both basic and complex